 Once the brasas are ready, lower the grill to start heating and wipe it down with leftover newspapers to remove any guck that may have stuck around from your last asado.

 Once the grill is hot place your bigger cuts on first since they need the most cooking time.

 A normal asado consist of beef, chorizo, and chicken.
-We were feeling obnoxiously hungry and decided to also throw on pork, rabbit, blood sausage, red peppers, and chinchulin.
+We were feeling obnoxiously hungry and decided to also throw on pork, rabbit, blood sausage, chicken and kidney.

 Chinchulin is commonly eaten here in Argentina and is best served HOT and with lemon.
 To me, the taste is good but the texture freaks me out.